Rock Machine MC criminal allegations and incidents: Sweden

+In June 1997, three leaders of the Rock Machine, Frédéric Faucher, Johnny Plescio, and Robert "Tout Tout" Léger, went to Stockholm, Sweden to seek audience with the Swedish branch of the Bandidos Motorcycle Club, who had impressed them with their war against the Hells Angels in Scandinavia.
+But before the meeting could take place, the Rock Machine members were arrested and expelled by Swedish authorities, who declared that they "did not want Canadian bikers in their country".
+Faucher had gained wide fame in underworld circles by blowing up the Hells Angels Quebec City chapter clubhouse during February 1997.
+After the Rock Machine's acting president, Claude Vézina was arrested for drug smuggling, he became the Rock Machine's new national president on September 11, 1997.
+The Rock Machine planned to have the club absorbed into the Bandidos, the second-largest outlaw biker club in the world in a bid to "internationalize" the conflict.

-The Rock Machine Motorcycle Club arrived in Sweden in 2011, with its Nomads.
+The Rock Machine Motorcycle Club official arrived in Sweden in 2010, with its Nomads.
 By this time the Rock Machine had chapters in Canada, Australia, USA, Germany, Kosovo, France, Hungary, Norway, Romania, Indonesia, South Africa and Switzerland.
-The club quickly grew in influence and by 2012, they had 5 chapters in Sweden, it had also began stepping on the toes of other clubs in the area.
+The club quickly grew in influence and by 2012, they had 5 chapters in Sweden, it had also begun stepping on the toes of other clubs in the area.
 A Rock Machine support club, the Platinum Motorcycle Club or Platinum Crew was established.
 It had chapters created in Kalmar, Karlskrona and Kristianstad.
 The chapters were formed from local motorcycle clubs and members of a gang called the Syndicate Legion.
 It would later be joined by three chapters of the Vendettas Motorcycle Club, which is the International support club of the Rock Machine.
 The club also made an alliance with the Mongols Motorcycle Club in Sweden, however conflict between the Rock Machine and Mongols in Australia may have soured relations.

-On March 17, 2012.
-An associate of the Rock Machine Sweden was shot in Kungsmarken.
-A man with assumed association to the Outlaws, was arrested in Lindås in connection with the murder.
+On March 17, 2012, an associate of the Rock Machine Sweden was shot in Kungsmarken.
+A man with associations to the Outlaws was arrested in Lindås in connection with the murder.
 A 24-year-old relative of the man was also shot and killed soon after in Bergamålathe.
+This attack by their ally confused the Rock Machine and forced them to retaliate, they killed a member of the Outlaws in Dalarna.
+Soon after, a truck driver with associations to the club was murdered near Hallandsåsen.
 Later on in 2012, the president of the Outlaws Motorcycle Club's Ronneby chapter, was shot and killed in Bergamålathe.
-Not too long after, a member of the Outlaws in Dalarna was killed and a truck driver with associations to the club was murdered near Hallandsåsen.
-Swedish authorities announced that they believed the Rock Machine had been involved in the murders and they believed a gang feud was underway.
+Swedish authorities announced that the Rock Machine had been involved in at least one of the murders and they believed a territorial feud was underway between the Rock Machine and Outlaws.
 This did come as a shock though, as the Outlaws and Rock Machine had historically been allies and at the time maintained good relations in Canada and several other countries.